rtomayko/tilt/TEMPLATES.md

 The `$SAFE` level; when set, ERB code will be run in a separate thread with `$SAFE` set to the provided level.

+#### `:outvar => '_erbout'`

+The name of the variable used to accumulate template output.
+This can be any valid Ruby expression but must be assignable.
+By default a local variable named `_erbout` is used.

 ### See also

   * [ERB documentation](http://www.ruby-doc.org/stdlib/libdoc/erb/rdoc/classes/ERB.html)